 Rachel Carson Institute

 The Rachel Carson Institute (RCI) was established at Chatham College in 1989.
 Today, as Chatham University, the RCI continues the legacy of Chatham's most famous alumna, Rachel Carson, Class of '29, author, scientist and credited with helping form the modern environmental movement.
-The RCI is currently under transition to a new mission; please check back with us for further information.

 The RCI is now part of the new Falk School of Sustainability and will continue its focus on promoting Rachel Carson's legacy - sustaining Earth's life support system - clean air, pure water, fertile soil, and biodiversity - through research, education and outreach.
 Rachel Carson's legacy embraces her international leadership in protecting the environment from the consequences of human actions; her body of written works making science understandable to the public, and her vision of people as part of a sustainable system of natural cycles.